VOICE OF THE PERSECUTED

 Persecution Watch also hosts callers who want to pray united from other nations.
 If your heart is perplexed by the sufferings of our persecuted brothers and sisters, you no longer need to pray alone.

 We welcome all who desire to pray for the persecuted church and consider it a joy to pray together with you.
-If you are new to the call and cannot find your voice, listen in and pray silently or on mute.
+If you are new to the call and cannot find your voice, listen in, and pray silently or mute.
 We are grateful and thank the Lord for bringing us all together to pray in agreement for our persecuted family in Christ.
 We can all be prayer warriors on this call!

 God bless and protect you in your faithfulness to serve.